David Collins9-Minute Read

 If your bar doesn’t include storage for glassware and mixologist tools, consider getting a bar cart, cabinet or bookshelf to hold and display everything you need for a functioning bar.
 You’ll also want to include bar stool seating for samplings and conversation.
 Add some music and a big-screen TV and you have your own personal sports bar.

 A wine cellar can be a great option for narrow rooms and basements because wine needs a cool, dark climate to age properly.
 The ideal temperature for wine storage is around 55 degrees, though different types of wine require different temperatures.
 No matter the wine, you don’t want to go higher than around 65 degrees and you don’t want the temperature to fluctuate much.
 Sunlight is very bad in a wine cellar.

 For the most functional wine cellar, you’ll need wine racks and shelving to properly store and display your collection of bottles and the proper glasses and hardware.
 If you have champagne, dessert wines, sparkling wines or wines that require temps in the 40s, a wine cooler may be ideal.

-You’ll want to have ample shelving to hold your collection, along with protective display cases for rarer items that need protection from moisture or dust.
+A collector’s man cave can provide a space to store and show off your collection, whether that be sports or movie memorabilia, action figures or comic books, etc. You’ll want to have ample shelving to hold your collection, along with protective display cases for rarer items that need protection from moisture or dust.